Understanding Different Types Of Personal Loans

 This borrowing option is good for evolving circumstances, like ongoing medical expenses and home improvement projects without a set budget, or even for folks with lumpy incomes.
 Note that while lines of credit operate similarly to credit cards, they’re likely to have lower interest rates based on your credit, though not as low as a traditional personal loan.

-The greatest lure of personal loans can also be their greatest drawback: they are personal.
+The greatest lure of personal loans can also be their greatest drawback: they’re personal.
 Lenders aren’t appraising the return on investment like they would in the highly regulated mortgage industry.
-The predatory nature of some of the below lending options is setting the stage for increased regulation.
+The predatory lending practices of some of the below financing options are setting the stage for increased regulation.

 Payday loans are unsecured, extremely high-interest, short-term loans, meant to help cover emergency expenses until the next paycheck.
 That said, the average payday loan borrower is in debt for 5 months of the year rather than the advertised 2 weeks, according to a Pew Charitable Trusts study.